 If you have a lot of debt, you're not alone.
-Today, more and more Americans are burdened with credit card and loan payments.
-So whether you are trying to improve your money management , having difficulty making ends meet, want to lower your monthly loan payments, or just can't seem to keep up with all of your credit card bills, you may be looking for a way to make debt repayment easier.
-Debt consolidation from Patelco may help.
+More and more Americans are burdened with credit card and loan payments.
+Whether you are trying to improve your money management, make ends meet, lower your monthly loan payments, or keep up with your bills, debt consolidation from Patelco may help.

 What is debt consolidation?